OpenDataDSL/documentation/docs/public/components/odsl-input-form.md

 The fillForm method populates the form fields with the json data passed in.

 ## Events
+Clicking the submit button on the form pushes the input data to the configured REST service.

+There are 2 events that can be handled:
+* onsubmit - this is called BEFORE the data is submitted to the service, allowing you to validate or augment the data.
+* onchange - this is called AFTER the data is submitted, allowing you to refresh areas of your page.

 ### submit

 The submit event is fired when the submit button is clicked by the user.